magemojo/mojo_stratus_deploy_example/README.md

 echo "\e[41m****Deployment Finished Site Enabled and tested****";
 ```

 > In next block we will test using CURL method if store is actually giving 200 OK response or not.
-Area that needs to be adjusted is Host: with real domain name used.
+This also warms caches. **Area that needs to be adjusted is Host: with real domain name used**.
 ```bash
 status_code=$(curl -kI --header 'Host: cbi2cs52sas1djs9.mojostratus.io' --write-out %{http_code} --silent --output /dev/null 'https://nginx/')
 ```

-> Two type of responces expected, either echo that task is completed or message that something went wrong and needs investigated.
+> Two type of responses expected, either echo that task is completed or message that something went wrong and needs investigated.
 ```bash
 if [[ "$status_code" -ne 200 ]] ; then
   echo "Site not active $status_code please push script again"